WHAT TO DO IN BASEL – SWITZERLAND

 Other than that, December is a great time to visit or in summer.
 I visited in December – and I came for the Christmas Markets (amongst others).
-The Christmas Markets in Basel are known as some of the best in Switzerland, and if you enjoy a nice mix of art, culture, and traditional Christmas Markets, then December is the best time to come to Basel.
+The Christmas Markets in Basel are known as some of the best in Switzerland!
+If you enjoy a nice mix of art, culture, and traditional Christmas Markets, then December is the best time to come to Basel.

 - Bring your own water bottle because, in Switzerland, it is free water for everyone.
 I can‘t emphasize how much I love that free drinking water is provided to all.
 So, whenever you see a fountain, you can drink from it (unless a sign tells you otherwise).